This post may contain affiliate links. Please read my disclosure policy.

 - Add more orange zest

-- Add chopped apple
+- Add chopped apples, pears, or dried cherries

 - Use brown sugar instead of granulated, or split the difference and use half of both

+You can even use it to make cranberry pecan stuffed waffles for a fantastic holiday brunch!
 The creaminess is a great contrast to the sweet, sour and slightly spicy fruity topping.
 It’s just another reason to make it all year round.

 - Buy extra bags of cranberries and freeze them.
 This way you’ve always got some on hand.
+Or, lay them flat on a parchment-lined baking sheet until frozen, then transfer to a zip top freezer bag.
+Frozen berries will keep for about a year in the freezer.

 - Defrost in the fridge, or reheat on the stovetop.
 It might be a little watery, but it’ll still be good.